alphagov/bulk-changer/README.md

     --file-path         path to the file to update (required) --old-content       content to be replaced in file (required) --new-content       new content for file (required)
-    --global            replace all occurrences of content (true by default)
+    --global            replace all occurrences of content (optional, false by default) --use-regex         use a regex pattern to find content (optional, false by default) --always-yes        automatically confirm all 'Continue on existing branch?' questions (optional, false by default)

 pull request options:
     --branch            name of the branch to commit the change to (required)